DannyBoyNYC/deverell.dev/content/blog/expressjs/index.md

 $ docker exec -it recipes-mongo mongo
 $ show dbs
 ```

-This will run a new MongoDB container at version 4.4.1 and call it recipes-mongo so we can reference it by name.
-On the second command we run the command mongo inside of the recipes-mongo container.
-The mongo container (which is the official container put together by MongoDB Inc.) runs MongoDB automatically so we don't need to do anything.
-We just need to connect inside the container and run our commands from within the container.

 At this point you should be dropped into an interactive MongoDB shell.